(Testimony by survivor of Garner Ted Armstrong’s false teachings)

 I met GTA on two occasions and spoke to him on the phone.
 We corresponded through the mail.
 I wasn’t a member of the GTA cult because the [Canadian] group of the CGI met downtown and that was too far for me to go every Saturday.

 The morning after that terrible incident I blacked out and couldn’t remember the entire evening before.
 My wife gave it to me with both barrels and I haven’t told anyone this, not even my wife, but after finding out what I had done the night before to the people that I loved the most, if my wife had called the marriage off, I had already decided to kill myself.
 I asked my wife “if she wanted me to leave for the sake of the kids” and if she had said yes, I was completely resigned to the fact that I had decided to kill myself.
 It took me about 15 minutes to figure out how I was going to commit suicide.
 But when I asked my loving wife if she wanted me to leave she said something that I will never forget–ever.
 She said, “The girls and I love you.”
 That was the turning point for me.
-I went to get help for my drinking and drug abuse and I started getting good Christian counseling.
-I joined an addiction support group called Living Clear and was properly diagnosed with clinical depression.
-I finally started getting the help that I needed and slowly I started to feel comfortable in my own skin.
-I also started the process of opening old wounds and painful issues from my past and learned why I was the way I was.
+I went to get help for my drinking and drug abuse and I started getting Christian counseling.
+I was finally getting the help that I needed and slowly I started to feel comfortable in my own skin.
+I started the process of opening old wounds and painful issues from my past and learned why I was the way I was.
 There was a lot of pain and tons of anger during this time but it was all for my own good and mental health.
 The recovery process had started.

 That was four years ago.
-I’m still in recovery.
-I am still de-programming the “parent tapes” in my mind and I am still learning how to walk with Jesus Christ everyday.
+I am still learning how to walk with Jesus Christ everyday.
 He has been there my whole life–knocking and waiting and praying for me.
 He was with me when I totaled my car and was arrested for drunken driving.
 He saved my life that night.
 Jesus has always been there just waiting for me to say “Yes” to Him and His loving guidance.